XIQUQIX/Stock-Analysis_Pioneer/README.md

 # Daily Stock Analysis with Golden Cross Detection of KDJ and MACD

 ## Overview
-This project is designed to analyze stock data, identify golden cross patterns, and filter stocks that experienced a MACD month golden cross and the DIF is above 0.
+This project is designed to analyze stock data, identify golden cross patterns, MACD data, K line type, etc.

+Further checks are made to filter stocks in KDJ daily golden cross and KDJ daily death to operation 1.1 and operation 2 for final manual check.

 The analysis is outputed in `output` folder.
 Ecah folder includes: